cheran99/Azure-Multi-Tier-App/README.md

      ```
      wsl --install
      ```
-   - Once WSL is installed and you have created you UNIX username and password, you can now install Ansible using the following commands:
+   - Once WSL is installed and you have created your UNIX username and password, you can now install Ansible using the following commands:

      ```
      sudo apt update